 TRAVELING BY CAR

-If you choose to drive, please understand that parking on Mount Tamalpais is extremely limited AND there is a $10 charge for parking at the Air Force Base Parking Lot (ONLY $5 for hybrid and electric cars).
+If you choose to drive, please understand that parking on Mount Tamalpais is extremely limited.
+We offer parking the Air Force Base Parking Lot for $15 in advance

 Please note the amphitheatre does not have a street address since it is within the Mount Tamalpais State Park.
 Generally, when you ask for one, you get the address for the ranger station at Pantoll.
 Please follow the directions shown below if driving as GPS may not provide information past the Pantoll station.